Intellectual property

 Copyright: A Nordic perspective

-During the Uruguay Round of multilateral trade negotiations I worked at the Finnish Ministry of Education and Culture where my main responsibilities included copyright law and policy.
-I participated in coordination of the Nordic countries (Finland Iceland Norway and Sweden) in the capitals and represented the Nordic countries in the later stages of the TRIPS negotiations in Geneva.
-During the same period I was also actively involved in WIPO’s work on copyright and the protection of layout-designs of integrated circuits and also contributed to the intergovernmental work under various other international and European fora such as the International Convention for the Protection of Performers Producers of Phonograms and Broadcasting Organizations (Rome Convention).
-Since January 1995 I have served at the WTO Secretariat IP Division.
+During the Uruguay Round of multilateral trade negotiations, I worked at the Finnish Ministry of Education and Culture, where my main responsibilities included copyright law and policy.
+I participated in coordination of the Nordic countries (Finland, Iceland, Norway and Sweden) in the capitals and represented the Nordic countries in the later stages of the TRIPS negotiations in Geneva.
+During the same period, I was also actively involved in WIPO’s work o Read More

 Introduction to the TRIPS Agreement

 This chapter provides an overview of the TRIPS Agreement.
 It first explains the historical and legal background of the Agreement and its place in the World Trade Organization (WTO).
-It then turns to the general provisions and basic principles as well as other provisions and institutional arrangements that apply to all the categories of intellectual property rights (IPRs) covered by TRIPS.
-Chapters II to VIII then discuss each of these categories their essential principles and their administration and enforcement in more detail.
+It then turns to the general provisions and basic principles, as well as other provisions and institutional arrangements, that apply to all the categories of intellectual property rights (IPRs) covered by TRIPS.
+Chapters II to VIII then discuss each of these categories, their essential pr Read More

 Copyright: An Indian perspective